ufal/ParlaStats/documentation/ProgDoc.md

                 - $4.$ Find all instances of the `persName` tag and extract `surname`, `forename` and `addname` tags text values.
                 - $5.$ Find all instances of the `affiliation` tag and extract the relevant information from them.
             - The processed persons are then stored in the `person_dict`.
-            - Uses the `xml.dom.minidom` parser to aprse the xml source file and rperesent it as a Tree.
+            - Uses the `xml.dom.minidom` parser to parse the xml source file and represent it as a Tree.
             - *returns:*
                 - `person_dict` dictionary.
 ### 1.3 Speech Parser (speechParser.py)
 - This file contains 3 classes `Document`, `Speech` and `speechParser`.
 - `Document` and `Speech` classes are used to store the information extracted by the `speechParser` file.
 - #### 1.3.1 Document
-    - `Document(flieName:str, country_code:str)`
+    - `Document(fileName:str, country_code:str)`
     - A class for grouping the information about the file from which the speech transcript was extracted.
     - **Attributes:**
         - `fileName` - name of the source file (`string`)